-How we help Paul and Carol achieve their financials goals for college, retirement, and life!
+How we helped Paul and Carol achieve their financial goals for college, retirement, and life!

 Paul and Carol were in their 40s when they first came to see us.
 They have children and the numbers they had heard for college costs were intimidating!
 Paul and Carol had done their best to do all the right things: they got a good education, work diligently in their careers, had a beautiful family, a comfortable home, and had sacrificed to save consistently using their retirement plans at work.
 They felt like they had been pretty financially responsible but looming college costs were daunting and life just seemed to be getting financially complicated to the point where they wanted to meet with a financial advisor to help guide them through the next steps in their lives.